12 New York City Unique Experiences

 • Greenacre Park: Located in Midtown East at 217 E 51st Street.

-• Paley Park: Located between 3 East 53rd Street and Fifth Avenue.
+• Paley Park: It’s located between 3 East 53rd Street and Fifth Avenue.

-9. Toast to your trip on a rooftop in New York
+9. Toast to your trip on a New York rooftop

-After a long day of sightseeing, there's nothing better than climbing up to one of the city's wonderful rooftops to contemplate the New York skyline at sunset, watching with a drink in your hand as the sun fades and thousands of lights gradually come on to illuminate the New York night.
-It's one of the most unforgettable experiences I've had there!
+After a long day of sightseeing around the city, there’s nothing better than heading up to one of the city’s wonderful rooftops to take in the New York skyline at sunset, watching with a drink in hand as the sun fades and, little by little, thousands of lights come on to illuminate the New York night.
+It’s one of the most unforgettable experiences I’ve had there!

-The key is to get to the bar, sit down at a table, and order your favorite drink to enjoy the panoramic views from any of New York's rooftops.
-If you have the opportunity, try to visit several rooftops in completely different areas of the city: the perspectives will be more varied, and you'll be surprised by the different facets of the Big Apple.
+The key is to head to the bar, sit down at a table, and order your favorite drink to enjoy the panoramic views from any of New York’s rooftops.
+If you get the chance, try visiting several rooftops in completely different parts of the city: the views will be more varied, and you’ll be surprised by the different facets of the Big Apple.

 Almost all rooftops have Happy Hour.
-If you plan to visit several, it's best to do so during happy hour to save money that you can spend on other things during your trip.
-Finally, remember that to access a rooftop bar, you will need to bring your passport or ID with you, as you will not be allowed in if you are under 21.
-In my article on the 10 best rooftop bars in New York, I give you some ideas for enjoying a cocktail in the best company.
+If you’re planning to visit several, it’s best to go during Happy Hour to save some money that you can spend on other things during your trip.
+Finally, remember that to access a rooftop, you’ll need to bring your passport or ID, since if you’re under 21, you won’t be allowed in.
+In my article on the 10 best rooftops in New York, I give you some ideas for enjoying a cocktail in the best company.

-10. Celebrate Chinese New Year by eating in Chinatown
+10. Celebrate Chinese New Year with a meal in Chinatown

 Chinatown| ©Hellotickets